EricNohara/Forkify-JS/README.md

-# forkify Project
+# Forkify Project: Recipe Search Engine

+## Description:

-Recipe application with custom recupe uploads.
+Recipe application with custom recupe uploads, written in vanilla JS, HTML, CSS, and in a MVC architecture.

+## Functionality:

+* Search existing recipies in the database provided by the course materials
+* Change the serving sizes and quantity of ingredients displayed
+* Create your own recipies and add them to the database of recipies